 The early warning forest loss alerts used in this report are produced by the University of Maryland (GLAD).
 They are the first alerts based on 10-meter resolution imagery obtained from the European Space Agency’s Sentinel-2 satellite.
 Previous alerts were based on 30-meter resolution imagery obtained from NASA/USGS Landsat satellites.

 To identify the deforestation hotspots, we conducted a kernel density estimate.
 This type of analysis calculates the magnitude per unit area of a particular phenomenon, in this case forest cover loss.
 We conducted this analysis using the Kernel Density tool from Spatial Analyst Tool Box of ArcGIS.
 We used the following parameters:

 Cell Size in the map: 200 x 200 meters (4 hectares)

 Everything else was left to the default setting.

-We thank G. Palacios for helpful comments to earlier versions of this report.
+We thank A. Folhadella (ACA) for their helpful comments on this report.

 This work was supported by NORAD (Norwegian Agency for Development Cooperation) and ICFC (International Conservation Fund of Canada).

 Finer M, Mamani N (2021) As Brazil negotiates with world, Amazon deforestation continues in 2021.
 MAAP: 138.